RICS Valuation Survey

 Are all your surveyors RICS surveyors?

 Yes.
 All the surveyors or firms listed on our site are RICS accredited - either AssocRICS, MRICS, FRICS, or RICS Regulated Firms.
-Results may also return estimates for marketing networks such as Your Survey, that provide a centralised marketing service exclusively for groups of RICS Chartered Surveyors.
+Results may also return estimates for marketing networks such as Your Survey, that provide a centralised marketing and administration service for individual RICS Surveyors.

-The outbreak of the novel coronavirus Covid-19 is significantly affecting the property market.
-On Wednesday 13th May, the Government issued updated guidance which allowed Estate Agents and other property related businesses involved in moving home to come out of lockdown and reopen.
+The Covid-19 pandemic is significantly affecting the property market.
+In May 2020, the Government allowed Estate Agents and other property related businesses involved in moving home to come out of lockdown and reopen.

-Those surveyors that have suspended services will not be returned in search results, which means that you may receive fewer results than in normal times.
+Those surveyors that have suspended services will not be returned in search results, which means that you will often receive fewer results than in normal times, but those returned should still be carrying out surveys.